 Literature: Our students focus on integrating the arts to make a connection with the reading content.
 We use a novel lesson books-based curriculum.

-American History: Our students learn how our country began and grew.
+American History: Our students learn how our country began and grew to what it is today.
 We use the text, U.S. History, Creating America: Beginning to Reconstruction and Reconstruction to present, published by McDougal Littell, 2002.

 Spanish: Our students learn Spanish through Duolingo on their Chromebooks.
-They reinforce online lessons through flashcards and opportunities to speak Spanish throughout the day, including a “Spanish” day dedicated to mostly speaking Spanish.
+They reinforce online lessons through flashcards and opportunities to speak Spanish throughout the day.

 Spelling: Our students retain, internalize, and transfer valuable spelling knowledge for improved results in all areas of literacy in the classroom and beyond.
 We use Zaner-Bloser’s Spelling Connections 2012